101zh/NRG948JavaCompletionLab/Instructions.md

 What food?
 straws
 How much?
-2
+3
+Daniel happily eats a straws! :)
+Daniel happily eats a straws! :)
-Daniel happily eats the straws! :)
+Daniel happily eats a straws! :)

 What would you like to do?